 Things to make life easier....

-Better grievance timeline (if they fail to meet the timelines, our grievance is deemed won); 24 hour office access (with internet, bright lighting, phone, storage, and wheelchair access); Late pay penalty (\$50 per day to each member, and a \$25,000 penalty if more than 200 members are paid late).
+Better grievance timeline (if they fail to meet the timelines, our grievance is deemed won); 24 hour office access (with internet, bright lighting, phone, storage, and wheelchair access); Late pay penalty (\$50 per day to each member, and a \$25,000 penalty if more than 200 members are paid late); Listserv access (members will remain on department lists for at least 1 year after the end of your last contract).

 Things to make life more affordable....

-Wages (offered 1%, asking for 5%); Better childcare (\$100,000 for off-site childcare; \$20,000 more for on-site childcare centres); Paramedical benefits (expanded coverage of counseling and access to acupuncture; access to full \$3000 for any one service); Orthodontics (75% of each claim up to a lifetime benefit of \$5,000 per person); Increases to EHB, Research Leaves, Professional Development Fund, Transexual Transition Fund; NEW!
-Accessibility fund, transit fund.
+Wages (offered 1%, asking for 5%); El hours (Minimum hours listed in the collective agreement to improve members' access to EI); Better childcare (\$100,000 for off-site childcare; \$20,000 more for on-site childcare centres); Paramedical benefits (expanded coverage of counseling and access to acupuncture; access to full \$3000 for any one service); Orthodontics (75% of each claim up to a lifetime benefit of \$5,000 per person); Increases to: EHB, Research Leaves, Research Grants, PDF, Transexual Transition Fund, Professional Expense Reimbursement; post-retirement benefits; NEW!
+Accessibility fund, transit fund, PhD Completion fund for Unit 2 members, pension language.

 Things to make work better....

-Qualifications (limits on what can be used as a qualification; qualification parity between Unit 1 and 2 in postings); Employment Equity Plan; Reduced Class Sizes
+Postings (no concurrent posts in Unit 1 & 2); Qualifications (limits on what can be used as a qualification; qualification parity between Unit 1 & 2 in postings; removal of the Employer's discretion to bypass seniority in hiring; Employment Equity Plan; Reduced Class Sizes, and language protecting the Writing Centre's 50 minute appointments.